banner sunset

 • Jazz Concert

-See the City from Above at the Empire State Building
+See the city from above at the Empire State Building

 Take a ride to the top, day or night, and enjoy that soaring feeling of being on top of the world.
-Re-enact “An Affair to Remember” and meet exactly at 7:01PM.
-Then, you can enjoy a fun and flirty meal at some of the nearby restaurants (although we recommend heading away from Times Square to avoid crowds!).
+Re-enact “An Affair to Remember” and meet exactly at 7:01pm.
+Then, you can enjoy a fun and flirty meal at some of the nearby restaurants (although we recommend heading away from Times Square to avoid crowds!)

 Don’t forget to catch a glimpse of the special lighting effects in honor of Valentine’s Day – the top of the spire will be lit with alternating red and pink sparkles.

 Mankind has been turning to art to show their love for centuries.
-So with that in mind, we're sure a visit to the many amazing art museums of New York City this Valentine’s Day weekend is sure to nourish your lover’s soul.
+So with that in mind, we're sure a visit to the many amazing art museums of New York City this Valentine’s Day is sure to nourish your lover’s soul.

 The Guggenheim is another world-famous museum that features several romantic pieces, showcasing the love of art from the 19th century to today's contemporary art.
-There's an ever-changing calendar of exhibitions so be sure to check out what's in store for your romance-filled visit.
+There's an ever-changing calendar of exhibitions so be sure to check out what's in store for your visit.

 Now we all know that February isn’t the ideal time of year to be outside in the Northeast, but you can’t cross a romantic stroll off your list of things to do in New York City on Valentine’s Day.